danieldeitch1/wis_python_final_project/README.md

 6. Support Vector Machine (SVM)

 <br>Each classifier has different assumptions and uses different aspects of the data to perform its predictions.
-Therefore it will be wise to intersect the results produced by the different classifiers in order to decrease the probability for a miscalssification.
+<br>Therefore, it will be wise to intersect the results produced by the different classifiers in order to decrease the probability for a miscalssification.
-We used the defualt parameters
+<br>Note that we used the defualt parameters for all the classifiers.

 Currently the availeable summaries are:
 * Principal component analysis (PCA) - a linear dimentionality reduction algorithm performed on all the 24 features of the EPINuc data.
 <br> The analysis results in a scatter plot based on the first two principal components of the data.
 The heathly patients data points are colored in blue and the cancer patients in red.
-* Percentage of correct classifications for each of the
+* Boxplots illustrating the distribution of percentage of correct classifications for each classifier as obtained using 10-fold cross-validation.
+* Summary table displying statistics about the performance of each classifier.

+The user will be able to download the train model of each classifier by clicking the `Download` button or choose a specific classifier for predicting the patients' health state.

+<br>**D. <ins>Predict patients' health state</ins>:**
+<br> after choosing the desired classification model, the application will use it in order to predict the health state of each sample in the uploaded test dataset.
+<br> The user can later either view or download the results by clicking the 'View file' or 'Download file' respectively.

 ### 2. <ins>Search database</ins>:
 <br> This feature allows the user to search through different EPINuc datasets which were uploaded to the application.
 The user can search a specific dataset according to charachter/substring of its file name, and subsequently, also to view and download it to its computer.
 The user can view all the datasets that are currently uploaded to the app by searching dataset by an entering an empty string.